nccgroup/singularity/Readme.md

 - The port where the vulnerable application is running (e.g. port 3000 for the Ruby on Rails Web Console or port 9333 for VS Code Chrome DevTools)

-On Ubuntu 18.04 LTS, by default systemd-resolved is listening on the localhost UDP port 53.
+On Ubuntu 18.04 LTS, by default, `systemd-resolved` is listening on the localhost UDP port 53.
 This will prevent Singularity from starting.
-Disable systemd-resolved with this command: `sudo systemctl disable --now systemd-resolved.service` Next, update the file `/etc/resolv.conf` to make sure it does not contain `nameserver 127.0.0.53` but something like `nameserver 8.8.8.8`.
+Disable `systemd-resolved` with this command: `sudo systemctl disable --now systemd-resolved.service`.
+Next, update the file `/etc/resolv.conf` to make sure it does not contain `nameserver 127.0.0.53` but something like `nameserver 8.8.8.8`.
 Replace `8.8.8.8` with the IP address of the DNS server of your choosing (e.g. nameserver 169.254.169.254 on [GCP](https://cloud.google.com/compute/docs/internal-dns)).

 #### Firewalls
-Singularity requires multiple ports exposed to the internet (or at least to the network from which you access the tool via browser).
+Singularity requires multiple ports exposed to the Internet (or at least to the network from which you access the tool via your browser).
 The minimum required ports are UDP 53 for DNS and the port where the Singularity manager web interface is running.
 The default port for the manager web interface is TCP port 8080.